diagrams/diagrams-doc/doc/cmdline.rst

 `parser` where we had `diagramsOpts`.
 The parser from the constraint is combined with some additional standard configuration for the program name and the right kind of help message.
-Running the `mainArgs` IO action results in either the program quiting with a parse error or help message, or the program continuing with the parsed value.
+Running the `mainArgs` IO action results in either the program quitting with a parse error or help message, or the program continuing with the parsed value.
 Also note that we need the diagram to be passed to `mainArgs` only to fix the type so we can use our associated type function `MainOpts`.